 How to Treat & Reverse Fibromyalgia & Hypothyroidism:

-These recommendations come from treating many patients with both chronic pain, fibromyalgia and hypothyroidism.
+These recommendations come from treating many patients with chronic pain, fibromyalgia, and hypothyroidism.

-You can see an example of a case study in a patient with chronic pain who had complete resolution in her symptoms, lost 40+ pounds and reversed her diabetes here.
+You can see an example of a case study in a patient with chronic pain who had a complete resolution in her symptoms, lost 40+ pounds, and reversed her diabetes here.